How to Build Credit After Credit Repair

 What Changes After Credit Repair vs. Starting From Zero

-How Credit Repair Affects Different Scoring Models
+How Credit Repair Affects Different Scoring Models: FICO 8 vs. VantageScore

 Step 7: Add Positive Payment History With Rent and Utility Reporting